Node/Pure JavaScript symmetric ciphers adapter

 This library is tree-shakeable, unused code will be excluded by bundlers.

-Check the example folder for bun/deno usage.
+Check the example folder for more usages.

 import { aes256gcm } from "@ecies/ciphers/aes";